OfficeDev/office-scripts-docs/docs/resources/scenarios/grade-calculator.md

       // Use the first (and only) match from the regular expressions as the max scores. maxScores = [assignmentMaxMatches[0], midtermMaxMatches[0], finalMaxMatches[0]];

-      // Set conditional formatting for each of the assignment, mid-term and final scores columns. maxScores.forEach((score, i) => {
+      // Set conditional formatting for each of the assignment, mid-term, and final scores columns. maxScores.forEach((score, i) => {
         let range = studentsRange.getColumn(i + 1).getCell(0, 0).getRowsBelow(studentData.length - 1);
         setCellValueConditionalFormatting(